What to pack for a Farm Getaway…

 5. A Few Kitchen Items…

 If you are staying in our Rose & Lavender Suites, you will have a full kitchen, and may be planning to do some cooking.
 We stocked the kitchen with plates, pots, pans, glasses and flatware.
-However, we do not stock the pantry and fridge (except with our fresh eggs and cream).
+However, we do not stock the pantry.
 If you plan to do some cooking, you will want to bring spices, oils, butter, etc… There are grocery stores nearby.

 We want you to have the best time possible while visiting our farm.
 We hope this list helps you pack.
 If you have any questions about anything else you may need to bring, please contact us.